blueripple/blueripple-research/br-2021-NewMaps/posts/NC_Congressional/inputs/post_intro.md

 We’ve also introduced some ability for the distributions of coefficients to have correlation structure, meaning that, for example, if within the data it was more likely that in states with higher-than-average turnout of white voters there was also higher-than-average turnout of Hispanic voters, the fit adjusts accordingly.
-Right now, this is limited to the race category: we treat sex, education and density as if their effects on turnout and preference are uncorrelated to each other and race.
-Fixing that is our next step.
-Stay tuned!
+In addition we’ve replaced our use of the log of the population density with 10 quantiles of population density.
+This is very similar but tames some odd results for extremely sparse or dense districts, something we see more often at the State Legislative level.